NVIDIA Image Scaling Tested

 Render Resolution Performance

-At default image size, the difference in image quality is not noticeable for each resolution except at 1920×1080 being over sharpened in our opinion, but still looks great.
+At default image size, the difference in image quality is not noticeable for each resolution except at 1920×1080 which is over-sharpened in our opinion, but still looks great.
 Turning off NIS makes the edges smoother.
 1130×635 resolution is available and it looks similar to 1280×720 with 50% sharpening.

 DOTA 2 NVIDIA IMAGE SCALING Benchmark

-The performance at lower resolutions are the same with 150fps.
-At 1920×1080 with NIS on the performance dropped at 138 fps while turning NIS off it gained 4fps.
+The performance at lower resolutions is the same with 150 fps.
+At 1920×1080 with NIS on, the performance dropped to 138 fps while turning NIS off it gained 4fps.

 Sharpening Performance

-Over sharpening is visible at 75% and 100%.
-Notice that shadow is broken in 100% and 25% sharpening.
+Over-sharpening is visible at 75% and 100%.
+Notice that the shadow is broken in 100% and 25% sharpening.
 25% sharpening looks closest to 1920×1080 with NIS off, but since the shadow is broken, the next closest is 50% sharpening.
-Also notice that health bar is thinner when NIS is turned on.
+Also, notice that the health bar is thinner when NIS is turned on.

 DOTA 2 NVIDIA IMAGE SCALING Benchmark

-The performance in all levels of sharpening is basically the same.
+The performance at all levels of sharpening is basically the same.
 We recommend setting the sharpening at 50%.

 Summary

-Sharpening at any levels doesn’t affect the performance, but sometimes it causes some parts of the game not to be rendered correctly.
-25% sharpening at 1362×918 resolution is the closest to 1920×1080 with NIS off.
+Sharpening doesn’t affect the performance at any level, but sometimes it causes some parts of the game not to be rendered correctly.
+25% sharpening at 1362×918 resolution is the closest thing to 1920×1080 with NIS off.
 Turning off NIS gives you extra fps at 1280×720 but not much at 1920×1080.

 Gaming Experience in DOTA 2

-I played DOTA 2 with different combinations of resolutions and sharpening, but did not notice the improvement or degradation in image quality, even in performance.
-I didn’t get bothered if there are blurry textures or details here and there, in a fast-paced game like DOTA 2, you won’t be able to pay attention to those small details.
+I played DOTA 2 with different combinations of resolutions and sharpening but did not notice any improvement or degradation in image quality, or even in performance.
+I didn’t get bothered if there were blurry textures or details here and there, in a fast-paced game like DOTA 2, you won’t be able to pay attention to those small details.

-With that said, NVIDIA succeeded in implementing this new technology or feature to improve performance while maintaining image quality.
-Though not yet perfect, NIS is a welcome feature for non-RTX graphics card owners.
+With that said, NVIDIA succeeded in implementing this new technology and feature to improve performance while maintaining image quality.
+Though not yet perfect, NIS is a welcome feature for gamers who don’t have access to a $500 GPU.

 1 Comment